HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Subscription

 Subscriptions allow a data source to notify interested data consumers when a specific event occurs.
-In the Da Vinci CDex use case, the Data Consumer is the subscriber and the Data Source the publisher.
+In the Da Vinci CDex use case, the Data Consumer is the subscriber, and the Data Source is the publisher.
 The Data Consumer subscribes to a Task queue and filters on the Task resource id.
 The Data Source publishes notifications when there are changes to the Task instance.
 Typically, the notification *does not* expose the data itself.
 The subscriber would then fetch the data using a FHIR RESTful query.

 <div markdown="1" class="bg-info">

 - The publisher can not guarantee who has access to the nominated subscription endpoint.
-By omitting the payload, the client is forced to authenticate before accessing the data which mitigates privacy and security risks on the publisher.
+By omitting the payload, the client is forced to authenticate before accessing the data which mitigates privacy and security risks for the publisher.

 - Subscriptions need not be created independently for each Task - a Data Consumer could subscribe to all Tasks where they are the requester.
 It's also possible that subscriptions could be established automatically or out-of-band.
 However, these are implementation details that are out of scope for this guide.
 </div>

 This project recognizes the major revisions to the reworked R5 subscription "topic-based" pub/sub pattern and the publication of the [Subscription R5 Backport Implementation Guide] for FHIR 4 and <span class="bg-success" markdown="1">recent publication of [FHIR4B](http://hl7.org/fhir/r4b-explanation.html)</span><!-- new-content --> to address the many shortcomings in the current (R4) approach to subscriptions.
 Due to these imminent changes in the FHIR pub/sub pattern, the discovery process for subscription support is *out of scope* for this version of the guide.
-The Data Consumer may discover it out-of-band or simply through trial-and-error. <span class="bg-success" markdown="1">As soon as the Subscription Backport Guide is published and R4B named by regulations, the intent to update this guide to support the task based subscriptions framework.</span><!-- new-content -->
+The Data Consumer may discover it out-of-band or simply through trial and error. <span class="bg-success" markdown="1">As soon as the Subscription Backport Guide is published and R4B named by regulations, the intent to update this guide to support the task-based subscriptions framework.</span><!-- new-content -->
 {:.stu-note}

 #### Example Task Based Transaction using Subscription

-The following examples repeats Scenario 1 above using Subscription instead of Polling.
+The following example repeats Scenario 1 above using Subscription instead of Polling.
 Instead of the Payer polling the Task resource until the `Task.status` indicates it is completed, rejected, or failed:

-1. The Payer *subscribes* the Task resource to get notifications when it is updated.  `Task.status` indicates it is completed or rejected.
+1. The Payer *subscribes* to the Task resource to get notifications when it is updated.  `Task.status` indicates it is completed or rejected.
 1. The Payer fetches the Task resource when notified of an update.
 1. When the `Task.status` indicates it is completed, the Payer fetches Patient B's active Conditions referenced by `Task.output` as *external* resources.
 (This step is skipped if the status is "rejected".)
-1. Subscription is cancelled.
+1. Subscription is canceled.

 {% include examplebutton_default.html example="task-scenario-4" b_title = 'Click Here To See Example Task Based Transaction using Subscription' %}